sonisubham2701/Subham-demo/README.md

 # Subham-demo
 this is my second git repository
 <br>
-Auther - Subham is my name
+Auther - Subham is my (parmanent name)